Adaptive Cruise Control

 Overview

-The Adaptive Cruise Control (ACC) is an ADAS feature that allows a vehicle to maintain a certain speed.
-This speed can vary over time since is computed as the minimum between the reference value set by the user and the speed that allows the vehicle to fulfill some distance constraints with respect to the surrounding cars.
-The actual implementation of the ACC exploits the camera sensor to gather information about the surroundings and controls the vehicle actuating the brake and throttle pedals.
-The type of controller used is a linear and unconstrained Model Predictive Control (MPC).
+Adaptive Cruise Control (ACC) is an ADAS feature that lets a vehicle maintain a set speed.
+That speed can change over time: it is computed as the minimum of the user’s reference value and the speed needed to keep distance from surrounding vehicles.
+The implementation uses simulation data about nearby traffic (also available from the ideal RADAR sensor) and controls the vehicle by actuating the brake and throttle pedals.
+The controller is a linear, unconstrained Model Predictive Control (MPC).

 Usage